TheSoftwareHouse/rad-modules-docs/docs/security-details.md

 RESET_PASSWORD_RANDOM:

 - **_Description_**: The variable specifies if the user should provide a new password in reset password flow, or the password will be generated randomly by the system.
+With default configuration user should send username for whom password will be reset and new password e.g. `{ username: "Username", password: "NewPassword" }`.
+If the value will be set to `true` then the password will be generated randomly and the user will receive it in response.
 - **_Default_**: `false`

 RESET_PASSWORD_RANDOM_MAX_LENGTH: